 In Spain the 1999 Arrest Convention applies irrespectively of the ship's flag but the list of claims is restricted where the ship flies a 1999 Arrest Convention flag.
+Otherwise the ship can be arrested for any claim.

 7. Can you arrest a ship irrespectively of the debtor?